-Energy saving estimates for the purpose of this filing were calculated using the latest protocols approved by the BPU on June 29, 2016, in Docket No. QO16040353.
-Based on that standard and the customers served, it is estimated that the Program will now save approximately 4,397 MWH of electric and 25,878 MMBTU of natural gas during FY 2021, with a lifetime savings of approximately 65,038 MWH of electric and 389,951 MMBTU of gas.
+Energy saving estimates for the purpose of this filing were calculated using the latest protocols approved by the BPU on December 2, 2020, in Docket No. QO20090584.2 Based on that standard and the projected number of customers served, it is estimated that the Program will now save approximately 5,026 MWH of electric and 33,830 MMBTU of natural gas during Fiscal Year 2022, with a lifetime savings of approximately 52,916 MWH of electric and 541,015 MMBTU of natural gas.